 Summer Wild Rice Pilaf

-Prep all of your ingredients, making sure to use chilled rice (make it in the morning).
-Place everything in a medium mixing bowl and toss gently.
+- Prep all of the remaining ingredients.
+Place everything in a medium mixing bowl and toss gently with the chilled rice.
 Taste and add salt as needed, I didn’t feel like mine needed any.
 Serve with a simple side salad and the protein of your choice.